Taking your car abroad: tips for driving in Europe

 Most European countries require foreign drivers to carry certain documents with them, including their passport, driving licence, the car’s V5 registration document and your travel and car insurance certificates.

 You’ll also need a printout of your DVLA driver record.
 Visit www.gov.uk/view-driving-licence to get a PDF of your licence information, which will show if you have any penalty points or disqualifications and which type of vehicles you’re qualified to drive.

-If you’ll be straying outside the EU, you’re likely to need an International Driving Permit, which costs £5.50 and can be bought from a Post Office.
+Whether you’ll be staying inside the EU or straying outside of it, you’re likely to need an International Driving Permit, which costs £5.50 and can be bought from a Post Office.

 Buy extra breakdown cover

 Your standard breakdown cover isn’t likely to provide assistance if your car suffers a fault outside the UK.
 If you’re planning on making more than one foreign foray in the next year, we’d recommend annual European breakdown cover, otherwise single trip cover may be the best value if your trip is for a week or less.
 Using online comparison sites we found annual cover for £60-£70, and single trip policies from £6 a day.

 Do check the small print before choosing your cover, though, to ensure that it provides all the services you want, such as a decent amount of money to keep you mobile while your vehicle is fixed and onward travel for you and enough money to get your car home if it can’t be fixed at your destination.
 Other things like having an English-speaking helpline may also be important to you, too.

 It may seem daft, but don’t forget that the rest of Europe drives on the other side of the road from us.
 That may be easy to remember as you disembark a ferry in a line of traffic, but you also need to remember to go the other way round roundabouts and when leaving car parks and petrol stations.